nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 A project often depends on third-party libraries.
 For example, Task Manager depends on the [Jackson library](http://wiki.fasterxml.com/JacksonHome) for XML parsing.
 Managing these _dependencies_ can be automated using Gradle.
 For example, Gradle can download the dependencies automatically, which is better than the following alternatives.<br>
-a.
-Include those libraries in the repo (this bloats the repo size)<br>
+  - Include those libraries in the repo (this bloats the repo size)<br>
-b.
-Require developers to download those libraries manually (this creates extra work for developers)<br>
+  - Require developers to download those libraries manually (this creates extra work for developers)<br>

 <br>
 ## Future Development

 There are several additions that can be made to Amethyst to further increase its usefulness and usability.

-#### GUI testing
+#### GUI customisation
-The current implementation does not perform any tests on the GUI component and relies solely on visual feedback to ensure the user interface is showing information correctly.
+The GUI of the current implementation is fixed and cannot be changed.
+Allowing the user to customise the GUI according to his/ her preferences, would enhance user experience and ease of use.

 #### Saving and loading of statistics
-By enabling users to save and load the statistics from a `collate` command, users will be able to view the progression of contributions of authors by collating at different stages of the project.
+By enabling user to save and load usage and productivity statistics (number of event/ deadline/ someday tasks completed or missed), user will be able to track and improve upon his/ her work productivity.

-Furthermore, Collate can show a graph of contribution statistics based on these saved statistics.

 #### Better command feedback
 Having more specific feedback to users' commands will allow users to find that what exactly happened after the command was entered.
 Invalid commands will show more intelligent feedback based on what the user entered.

 #### Auto-completion of commands
-Allowing users to press a button to auto-complete a command makes it much easier to enter commands and reduces the margin of error.
+Allowing users to press a key to auto-complete a command makes it much easier to enter commands and reduces the margin of error.

 #### History of commands
 Users can traverse this history to re-execute previously typed commands.
 This becomes especially useful if a user wants to collate the source files in the same folder periodically.

-#### Ability to ignore specific files
-Currently, users can only specify certain file types to be collated.

 <br>
 ## Appendix A: User Stories